 Franconia is called Beer Heaven by the locals.

 Rightfully so!
-There are some 300 breweries located across the Franconian landscape – ranging from huge beer conglomerates, family-owned operations, and monastic breweries.
-If you are a beer nerd then Franconia is the perfect place for you to visit (or live in!).
+There are some 300 breweries across the Franconian landscape – ranging from huge beer conglomerates to family-owned operations and monastic breweries.
+If you are a beer nerd then Franconia is the perfect place to visit (or live in!).

 You can also go on several beer hiking trails if you are looking for a myriad of traditional beer experiences.
 In the summertime, you can hop from one beer festival to another.